CHAKOTAY99/thymeblog/README.md

 Each folder would have it's own index and that would be where the nav would access it

 About-me and CV would be two indexes in their own empty folders

+TODO - 3 Separate builders; Static assets, index pages and blog pages. root index page should just link to other index pages

+Common layout with the navbar fragement will have to be created so the navbar is filled in